- City Council

 The basic purpose of redistricting is to equalize population among electoral districts when the Census indicates that a city or state’s population has increased or decreased in the last decade.

 Greenville is a growing city.
 Its population increased 22 percent between 2010 and 2020.
-The Constitution requires the City to redraw the lines that define the boundaries for the four City Council district seats.
+The Constitution required the City to redraw the lines that define the boundaries for the four City Council district seats.

-WHY ARE WE REDRAWING DISTRICT LINES?
+WHY DID WE REDRAWING DISTRICT LINES?

 The 2020 United States Census showed a shift in population density within the city limits, meaning districts are no longer balanced.

 The law requires equity, so the City’s redistricting goal is to have four districts as close to the same number of people as possible.
+The target population should be as close as possible to 17,680 people per district.

-WHO WILL DECIDE THE NEW BOUNDARIES?
+WHO DECIDED THE NEW BOUNDARIES?

 |Council District||2010 Population||2020 Population||% Population Change||Population Change